danieljullien/danieljullien/README.md

 me.skills()
 ```

-- I'm an Engineer, recently graduated at UNICAMP
+- I'm an Engineer, graduated at UNICAMP
 - I'm currently taking a Data Science and Machine Learning course at [Tera](https://somostera.com/cursos/data-science-machine-learning)
 - I'm currently working on a House Pricing Challenge from QuintoAndar and on a Fraud Detection Challenge from NVIDIA.